- Selecting the functional

 -

-However, the division of very small numbers is numerically not stable operation.
+However, the division of very small numbers is numerically unstable.
 For this reason, we introduce the stabilization procedure:

 \dfrac{\bm{j}_{\sigma}^2}{2n_{\sigma}}\longrightarrow f_{\textrm{reg.}}(n_{\sigma})\dfrac{\bm{j}_{\sigma}^2}{2n_{\sigma}}